 - Candy, chewing gum, syrups

-- Dry grains, beans, and grain products
+- Dry grains, beans, and grain products for human consumption

 - Pasta, bread

 - Pet food and/or blended, and byproduct thereof

 Becoming Organic Certified